jstaffans/circular-buffer/README.md

 There are four types of commands.

-"A"  n - Append the following n lines to the buffer.
+"a"  n - Append the following n lines to the buffer.
 If the buffer is full they
          replace the older entries.
-"R"  n - Remove first n elements of the buffer.
+"r"  n - Remove first n elements of the buffer.
 These n elements are the ones
          that were added earliest among the current elements.
-"L"    - List the elements of buffer in order of their inserting time.
+"l"    - List the elements of buffer in order of their inserting time.
-"Q"    - Quit
+"q"    - Quit

 Input format:

-First line of input contains N, the size of the buffer.
-A n    - append the following n lines to the buffer.
-R n    - remove first n elements of the buffer.
-L      - list the buffer.
+First line of input contains N, the size of the buffer. a n    - append the following n lines to the buffer. r n    - remove first n elements of the buffer. l      - list the buffer. q      - Quit.
-Q      - Quit.

 Output format:

-Whenever L command appears in the input, print the elements of buffer in order of their inserting time.
+Whenever l command appears in the input, print the elements of buffer in order of their inserting time.
 Element that was added first should appear first.

 ```